mozzwald/marketplace2gnucash/README.md

 GnuCash bindings are generally installed from OS/GnuCash packages, not PyPI.

-If bindings are unavailable, preview can still be generated, but import/write will fail and be blocked.
+If bindings are unavailable, preview and mapping can still be generated, but import/write will fail and be blocked.

 ## Run